awesomeMemories/FreeRTOSV202112/README.md

 - [Conclusion](#Conclusion)

 ## Introduction
 This is an incomplete copy of FreeRTOS.
 It only has Linux port(the port is also referred to as the POSIX port).
-See about [Linux port](https://freertos.org/FreeRTOS-simulator-for-Linux.html)
+See about [Linux port](https://freertos.org/FreeRTOS-simulator-for-Linux.html).

 If you need the complete documentation, please visit [Official website](https://www.freertos.org/).

 If you need complete FreeRTOS: Go to the website https://www.freertos.org, then click on the "Download FreeRTOS" button on the top menu bar.

-###Scope
+### Scope
 This software aims to learn about the FreeRTOS using Linux to create task, queues between task, etc.